Anaerobic infection: Bacteremia

-The incidence of anaerobic bacteria in bacteremia varies between 5% to 15%, The incidence of anaerobic bacteremia in the 1990s declined to about 4% (0.5–12%) of all cases of bacteremias.
+The incidence of anaerobic bacteria in bacteremia varies between 5% and 15%, The incidence of anaerobic bacteremia in the 1990s declined to about 4% (0.5–12%) of all cases of bacteremias.
 A resurgence in bacteremia due to anaerobic bacteria was observed recently.
 This is explained by a greater number of anaerobic bacteremia in patients with complex underlying disease or those that are immunosuppressed.
 The commonest isolates are B. fragilis group (over 75% of anaerobic isolates), Clostridium spp.
 (10–20%), Peptostreptococcus spp.
 (10–15%), Fusobacterium spp.
 (10–15%) and P. acnes (2–5%).

 The type of bacteria involved in bacteremia is greatly influenced by the infection's portal of entry and the underlying disease.
-The isolation of B. fragilis group and Clostridium spp. is often associated with a gastrointestinal source, pigmented Prevotella and Porphyromonas spp. and Fusobacterium spp.with oropharynx and pulmonary sites, Fusobacterium spp. with the female genital tract locations, P. acnes with a foreign body, and Peptostreptococcus spp. with all infection sources, but mostly with oropharyngeal, pulmonary and female genital tract locations.
+The isolation of B. fragilis group and Clostridium spp. is often associated with a gastrointestinal source, pigmented Prevotella and Porphyromonas spp. and Fusobacterium spp.with oropharynx and pulmonary sites, Fusobacterium spp. with the female genital tract locations, Propionibacterium acnes with a foreign body, and Peptostreptococcus spp. with all infection sources, but mostly with oropharyngeal, pulmonary and female genital tract locations.
 The association of these organisms is related to the origin of the initial infection and the endogenous bacterial flora at that site.